rackerlabs/genestack/docs/openstack-servers.md

 # Launch a server from a volume

-Please visit the Openstack Snapshot page [here](openstack-volumes.md).
+Please visit the Openstack Volumes page [here](openstack-volumes.md).